 The Australian Government has made a significant investment in reforming the Murray—Darling Basin over many years.
 The aim of the Basin Plan and the investment has been to ensure a healthy basin capable of supporting regional communities, agriculture and the environment.
 The Basin Plan contains water recovery targets to enable the environment to have its share of the available resource.

-The Australian Government committed $3.1 billion under the Sustainable Rural Water Use and Infrastructure Program to recover water to assist with bridging the gap to the sustainable diversion limits (SDLs) in the Murray-Darling Basin Plan 2012.
+The Australian Government has provided funding under the Sustainable Rural Water Use and Infrastructure Program to recover water to assist with bridging the gap to the sustainable diversion limits (SDLs) in the Murray-Darling Basin Plan 2012.

 This method of water recovery has been just one way that water has been recovered for the environment.
 Australian Government investments in water efficiency measures to save water losses and to deliver environmental water more efficiently have also been made.
 More information about these initiatives is also on the department’s website.